Who We Are and What We Do

-The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for senior and disabled homeowners so that they may continue living independently.
+The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for Senior Citizens, Disabled Individuals, and Veterans of the United States Armed Forces or their Surviving Spouse so that they may continue living independently.

 This is accomplished by organizing teams of volunteers and providing them with the necessary leadership, expertise, resources, and materials.
-A typical Hearts & Hammers home requires significant exterior painting, moderate carpentry, and landscaping to restore the weatherproofing, security, and overall appearance of the home.
-Assistance is provided at no cost to homeowners and is completed on Program Days held twice yearly.
-Program Days represent the culmination of multiple activities, including home selection; Team Captain training; needs assessment; materials and resource coordination; volunteer registration; and site preparation.
+A typical Hearts & Hammers home requires significant exterior painting, moderate carpentry, and landscaping to restore the security, and overall appearance of the home.
+Assistance is provided at no cost to homeowners and is completed on a program day.
+Program Days represent the culmination of multiple activities, including:

-In the 1980s, returned Peace Corps volunteer architect Bob Walker and the Dallas chapter of Returned Peace Corps Volunteers sought to create a social activity that would allow them to utilize their experience for the benefit of the community.
+In the 1980s, returned Peace Corps volunteer architect Bob Walker and the Dallas Chapter of returned Peace Corps volunteers sought to create a social activity that would allow them to utilize their experiences for the benefit of the community.
 They began by refurbishing an elderly minister’s home.
 The following year nine homes were refurbished and Hearts & Hammers- Dallas was born.
-Mr. Walker recognized the overwhelming need for home rehab among people that had the most difficult time affording and/or performing such improvements: the elderly, disabled and those immediately above or below the poverty level.
+Mr. Walker recognized the overwhelming need for home rehab among people that had the most difficult time affording or performing such improvements: senior citizens, disabled adults, veterans or their surviving spouses, and those immediately above or below the poverty level.

 Hearts & Hammers – Twin Cities, Inc. is a private, non-profit 501(c)(3) organization which is governed by its volunteer Board of Directors.